“Practising Yoga”: A Humble Student’s Reflections

 How do I know if what I’m doing is right?

 The most truthful answer is that it must feel right for you – in your body and intuitively.
 It is a tenet of Yoga that there is no greater teacher than the student themselves.
 Each of us knows what we need.
 Practising Yoga is a way to serve ourselves so we can serve others.

 What does Namaste mean?

 It is the salutation used in a class to honour each other’s divinity.
-This interpretation is one of many: When the sweetest that dwells within my heart and soul, honours that same light within you, we are one.
+This interpretation is one of many: When the sweetness that dwells within my heart and soul, honours that same light within you, we are one.